 Data is moved in blocks “round-robin” to the AMPs, bypassing any processing by the Parsing Engine, making it very efficient.
 Each receiving AMP inspects the PI, calculates the ROWHASH, and forwards the rows to the target AMP’s work table(s).
 Next, the rows are sorted by ROWHASH by each AMP.

 What happens in the Application Phase?

-The work table changes are applied to the target table(s) individually by the AMPs.
-Each data block is read and written exactly once.
+The work table changes are individually applied to the target table(s) by the AMPs.
+Each data block is read and written precisely once.
 Any existing NUSI is maintained afterward.
-As changes are applied as one single transaction, no transient journal is needed.
+As changes are applied as one transaction, no transient journal is needed.